rotki/rotki/docs/usage_guide.rst

 -----------------------------------------------------------------

-The results of the generated PnL report can vary depending on the `accounting settings <#trade-settings>`_.
+The results of the generated PnL report can vary depending on the `accounting settings <#customizing-the-accounting-settings>`_.
 Check if any settings align with unusual treatments for your events, so you can adjust the settings to resolve the issue yourself.

-If you have any question or are confused about the settings, feel free to send us a message on `Discord <https://discord.gg/aGCxHG7>`_.
+If you have any question or are confused about the settings, feel free to send us a message on `Discord <https://discord.rotki.com>`_.

 Seeking help with complicated errors during PnL report generation
 ------------------------------------------------------------------